Full metadata record

 dc.description.journalClass1-

-dc.identifier.bibliographicCitationAdvanced Functional Materials-
+dc.identifier.bibliographicCitationAdvanced Functional Materials, v.35, no.3-

 dc.citation.titleAdvanced Functional Materials-